Return to the Blue Lagoon: Plot

 Set in the South Pacific Ocean in the year 1897, beginning right where the original film left off, a ship finds a little dinghy with three passengers.
-They quickly find out that the two adults are dead, but the infant snuggled between them lives—a little two-year-old boy whom they assume is named "Richard" since that is the only name he knows.
+They quickly find out that the two adults, Richard and Emmeline Lestrange, are dead, but the infant snuggled between them lives—a little two-year-old boy whom they assume is named Richard since that is the only name he knows.
 After being taken aboard, the baby is given over to the care of Mrs. Sarah Hargrave, a widow who already has a young daughter named Lilli.
-After the crew is infected with cholera, Sarah and the children are cast off from the ship.
-After days afloat, Kearney, a sailor who has been sent with them, tries to kill the boy owing to his excessive crying.
+After the crew is infected with cholera, Sarah, Lilli and Richard are cast off from the ship.
+After days afloat, Kearney, a sailor who has been sent with them, tries to kill Richard owing to his excessive crying.
 Sarah madly beats Kearney to death with a harpoon and dumps his body overboard.

-The trio arrives on a tropical island.
-Sarah tries to raise them to be civilized, as the orphaned boy Richard was born and raised by young lovers on this same island.
+Sarah, Lilli and Richard arrive on a tropical island.
+Sarah tries to raise them to be civilized, as the orphaned boy Richard was born and raised by Richard Sr. and Emmeline on this same island.
 They grow up, and Sarah educates them from the Bible as well as from her own knowledge.
 She cautiously demands the children never go to the forbidden side of the island.

 Eight years later, when Richard and Lilli are 10 and 8 years old, Sarah dies from pneumonia, leaving them to fend for themselves.
 She is buried on a promontory overlooking the tidal reef area.
 Together, the kids survive on their resourcefulness and the bounty of their remote paradise.

 Six years later, Richard and Lilli grow into strong teenagers.
 They live in a house on the beach and spend their days fishing, swimming, and exploring the island.
 Richard lets Lilli win the child's game of Easter egg hunt and dives to find her an adult's pearl as a reward.
 His penchant for racing a lagoon shark sparks a quarrel; Lilli thinks he is foolhardy, but the liveliness makes Richard feel virile.